Serving Harrisburg, PA and Surrounding Areas

 Contact the Custody Lawyer at The Harshberger Law Firm LLC

-If you have questions regarding custody, please contact me at: 1-717-315-6997, to schedule a free consultation.
+If you have questions regarding custody, please contact me at: 1-717-315-6997, to schedule a consultation.
 Consultations can be scheduled to meet your convenience.
 I represent clients throughout central Pennsylvania from my office in Harrisburg and Lancaster PA.
 My office hours are 9AM to 5PM Monday through Friday, but I offer evening and weekend appointments upon request.